-Since the human brain contains around one hundred billion of neurons, it's definitely one of the most complex structures of the human body.
+Since the human brain contains around one hundred billion neurons, it's definitely one of the most complex structures of the human body.
 The morphology of the brain reflects many different functions that the brain has.
-Since the morphology is the base for the functional output, here we will discuss both the structure and the function of the human brain, or precisely, the cortex of the brain, commonly known as the gray matter.
+Since the morphology is the base for the functional output, here we will discuss both the structure and the function of the human brain, or precisely, the cerebral cortex, commonly known as the gray matter.

 |Cell types||Pyramidal cells, fusiform cells, stellate cells, horizontal cells of Cajal-Retzius, cells of Martinotti|

 |Layers||Molecular (plexiform), external granular, external pyramidal, internal granular, internal pyramidal, multiform (fusiform) layers ('Miles Per Gallon Is Gallon Per Miles')|

 |Motor cortex||Primary motor cortex, secondary motor cortex (supplementary and premotor cortices, frontal eye field, and posterior parietal motor area)|

 |Sensory cortex||Primary somatosensory area, secondary somatosensory field, primary and secondary visual fields, primary acoustic field, primary olfactory field, primary gustatory field, primary vestibular field|